LuizGust4vo/2024.1-CD-MOJ-IHC/docs/verificacao/etapa3/metaUsabilidade.md

 ## <a>Referência Bibliografica</a>

-> <a id="REF 1" href="#anchor_ 1"> 1. </a> Diana Fournier.
+> <a id="REF1" href="#anchor_1"> 1. </a> Diana Fournier.
 As 6 metas de Usabilidade.
 MEDIUM, 2016.
 Disponível em: https://medium.com/vivareal-ux-chapter/as-6-metas-de-usabilidade-9491442fd56a.
 Acesso em: 6 de junho de 2024.

 ## <a>Bibliografia</a>